to Santa Monica

 Those coaches marked "UCLA" do not go all the way.

-Daytime service is super frequent, so do
+Daytime service is super frequent.

 The Downtown Greyhound Terminal